tesoph/MS1_Portfolio/README.md

 * The [W3c Markup Validation Service](https://validator.w3.org) was used to validate each page of html.
 * Chrome DevTools was used to test each page across all media query breakpoints to ensure the responsive design works as expected.

-The website has been manually tested to ensure it passed the following requirements:
+The website has been manually tested to ensure it passes the following test cases:

 * Navigation bar
   * The logo in the navigation bar is an anchor link that directs to index.html.
   * Each item in the navigation menu points to the correct destination on each page.
-  * The navbar is collapsed to a navbar-toggler below 576px in width.
+  * The navbar is collapsed to a navbar-toggler below 576px in viewport width and expanded above 576px.
   * On hover of a nav menu item, an animation effect is applied to make the hovered link `font-weight:bold;` and increase the letter spacing.

 * Footer